cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### ServiceLife

 Type to describe the service life for lifecycle analysis.
+It contains of attributes to describe `lifeExpectancy`, `mainMaintenanceInterval` and `startOfLife`.

 ### StorageSystem